 Applicants are required to provide a detailed budget justification for the project as a whole, including all work to be performed by the Applicant and its Subrecipients and Contractors, and provide all requested documentation (e.g., a Federally-approved rate agreement, contractor quotes).
-Applicants should include costs associated with the Buy America Requirements for Infrastructure projects and Community Benefits Plan (if applicable), required annual audits and incurred cost proposals in their proposed budget documents.
+Applicants should include costs associated with the Buy America Requirements for Infrastructure projects, required annual audits and incurred cost proposals in their proposed budget documents.
 Such costs may be reimbursed as direct or indirect costs.